The best and most comfortable slipcovered sofas of 2022 & how to pick them

 You can even sit crossed legged or however you want because of it’s large seating depth, which is something you won’t do very well on the Ektorp.

-Being an IKEA sofa, you can also expect to get all the perks of shopping at IKEA (flat-packed delivery, showrooms for testing, return policies) and machine washable replacement slipcovers.
+Being an IKEA sofa, you can expect to get all the perks of shopping at IKEA (flat-packed delivery, showrooms for testing, return policies) and machine washable replacement slipcovers.

 The only options available are safe, solid colors which is a shame since the Farlov would look absolutely premium (read: expensive) in some bold, luscious colors.